 TLC Wheat Ridge

 TLC Wheat Ridge is a joint effort of Localworks and the Wheat Ridge Police Department.
 The goal of this program is to bring neighbors together to strengthen community and keep our city clean and safe.
 To accomplish this work, we offer Clean Up Days, Dumpster Day Grants and Block Party Grants.
 You can learn more about each of these programs at the links below.
+If you are interested in one of our monthly community clean ups, you can sign up here.

 History of TLC Wheat Ridge Neighborhoods Program